 The ACV sequence of 'quality of life' also applies to the values 'long live' and 'personal well-being' which were strongly connected to the different perceptions of health: a healthy lifestyle, avoiding getting sick, building a strong immune system, or energetic life.
-Previous studies confirm that organic food consumers are health-conscious and that it is one of the main motives for organic purchases (Baker et al., 2004; Chen et al., 2015; Haas et al., 2013; Roitner-Schobesberger, Darnhofer, Somsook, & Vogl, 2008; Zanoli & Naspetti, 2002).
+Previous studies confirm that organic food consumers are health-conscious and that it is one of the main motives for organic purchases (Baker et al., 2004; Chen et al., 2015; Haas et al., 2013; Roitner-Schobesberger et al., 2008; Zanoli and Naspetti, 2002).